SAP-archive/safety-at-work-ios/README.md

 The app takes advantage on SAP Business Technology Platform mobile services and is built using SAP Business Technology Platform SDK for iOS versione 5.0.4,

-Onboarding is developed using SAP CLoud Platform SDK for iOS Assistant
+Onboarding is developed using SAP Business Technology Platform SDK for iOS Assistant

 Proxy Class generation for Odata service are developed by SAP Business Technology Platform SDK for iOS Assistant